twada/stringifier/README.md

 `stringifier` is a function like `JSON.stringify` but intended to be more customizable.
 For example,

 - Max depth for recursive Object tree traversal
-- Per-type customization
+- Per-type output customization
 - Circular reference handling

 Please note that `stringifier` is a beta version product.
 Pull-requests, issue reports and patches are always welcomed.

-This is a spin-off product of [power-assert](http://github.com/twada/power-assert) project.
+Note that `stringifier` is a spin-off product of [power-assert](http://github.com/twada/power-assert) project.

 EXAMPLE